Trick Measurement Techniques

 Checking chain wear and length

-Comparing one item with another by measuring them requires two measurements, and so, has greater potential for error than comparing the items by laying them down next to each other.
+Comparing one item with another by measuring them requires two measurements, and so, has greater potential for error than comparing them directly to each other.
 You may check the wear of a chain by holding up the new chain next to the one that is installed on the bicycle, with both stretched taut.
 This trick works best with the bicycle in a workstand so its chain is vertical.
 Then you need only hang a new chain next to it.
 With chains off the bicycle, as shown in the photo here, you can cut a new chain to match the old one, and get a more precise evaluation of wear than the usual measurement using a foot-long ruler.

 Spoke Divider